sofiiir/eds223-hw2/README.md

 ## Data Access:

--**Data download:** All data used in this analyisis can be accessed and downloaded in a single Google Drive here: [Data Google Drive](https://drive.google.com/file/d/14CauXFZkVh_6z2Euq0m1Sq1kHQ31fiMk/view)
+-**Data download:** All data used in this analyisis can be accessed and downloaded in a single Google Drive here: [Data Google Drive](https://drive.google.com/file/d/14CauXFZkVh_6z2Euq0m1Sq1kHQ31fiMk/view).
+The data is all publicly available as denoted below.

--**EPA EJ Mapping:** United States Environmental Protection Agency’s former EJScreen: Environmental Justice Screening and Mapping Tool is no longer available.
+-**EPA EJ Mapping:** Originally, the United States Environmental Protection Agency’s former EJScreen: Environmental Justice Screening and Mapping Tool was publicly available through their webpage.
+Unfortunately, it is no longer available.
 A similar tool can be found which is published by the Public Environmental Data Partners [here](https://pedp-ejscreen.azurewebsites.net/).
 You can also find the data in the Data Google Drive as `ejscreen/EJSCREEN_2023_BG_StatePct_with_AS_CNMI_GU_VI.gdb`.

--**HOLC Grades:** Historic Los Angeles Home Owners’ Loan Corporation (HOLC) grading scales, informally known as redlining data is available through Mapping [Inequality
+-**HOLC Grades:** Historic Los Angeles Home Owners’ Loan Corporation (HOLC) grading scales, informally known as redlining data is publicly available through Mapping [Inequality
 Redlining in New Deal America](https://dsl.richmond.edu/panorama/redlining/data).
 You can also find the data in the Data Google Drive as `mapping-inequality/mapping-inequality-los-angeles.json`.

--**Biodiversity observations:** Global Biodiversity Information Facility has been an aggregator of biodiversity around the world.
-Unfortunately, all of their data links used in to access data for this analysis are unopperational.
+-**Biodiversity observations:** Global Biodiversity Information Facility has been an aggregator of biodiversity around the world and has been historically publicly available.
+Unfortunately, all of their data links used to access their data for this analysis are unopperational.
 You can find the data in the Data Google Drive as `gbif-birds-LA.shp`.

 ## File structure:
 <img width="824" height="390" alt="image" src="https://github.com/user-attachments/assets/8be91575-eb01-4245-9a72-cd3c5cf820d6" />